doughphunghus/7D2D-Doughs-Mods-a19/Doughs-YouveGotMail/README.md

 - ~60 "useless" items: Items that are not of any use, clutter up your inventory, OR can be scrapped or used in recipes.
 You never know until you try!
 - ~45 books.
 So you can find more in places you normally find books.
 Books currently are for fun and can read for a little EXP, burned for fuel, or sold.
 - ~70 paper items/notes
-- ~20 poems: "Dark Love" Series and a few others.
+- ~20 poems: "Dark Love" Collectible Series and a few others.
 - ~40 unopened parcels/boxes: Contain various items.
 Some good, some bad, some really good.
 - 1 games to play: Soduku.
 If you have time to burn.
 Specially sized container for the game board.
 Collect them all!
 - 1 "Geocaching" treasure map: Who knows what it will contain?